 Chris is from Armour, South Dakota and a graduate of Huron University in South Dakota.
 His broadcasting career started at a tiny radio station in Huron where he was a student athlete by day and a radio DJ at night.

-Chris won an Emmy in 2013 for his reporting on Minnesota doctors on a goodwill mission in Tanzania.
+Chris won an Edward R. Murrow award in 2015 for his investigation of the roof for the new Vikings Stadium.
+He also received an Emmy in 2013 for his reporting on Minnesota doctors on a goodwill mission in Tanzania.
 He was one of the first journalists in the world to arrive in Japan after the 2011 earthquake and tsunami.
 He traveled overseas with the National Guard to cover the start of the War on Terror.
 Chris has interviewed world leaders, vice presidents, governors and hundreds of local politicians over the years.
-As a field reporter Chris has also been in the middle of blizzards, hurricanes, floods, and about every weather event you can imagine.
+As a field reporter, Chris has also been in the middle of blizzards, hurricanes, floods, and about every weather event you can imagine.

-Chris and his wife have two active children and a rescued American Bulldog named Sarge.
-Chris loves music, food, and an occasional locally brewed beer.
-He's actively involved with many Twin Cities based non-profit organizations including Operation Bootstrap Africa, Medical Simulation International, and the ALS Association of Minnesota/North Dakota/South Dakota.
+Chris and his wife have two active children, a rescued American Bulldog named Sarge, and a rescue kitty named Milky.
+Chris is a youth football coach and is actively involved with many Twin Cities based non-profit organizations including Children's Surgery International, and JDRF of the MinnDakotas.